mgrinstein/mgrinstein.github.io/src/content/posts/medium/2024-07-14-genai-architecture.md

 **Amazon Bedrock:** provides a standardized API to several Foundation Models, simplifying integrations, operations, and model version upgrades.

+> [!TIP]
-_💡 **Tip:** AWS also offers various samples on their GitHub page using Bedrock.
-They include composing emails, summarizing text, answering questions, building chatbots, and creating images, and you can easily adapt the code to your needs:_
+> AWS also offers various samples on their GitHub page using Bedrock.
+They include composing emails, summarizing text, answering questions, building chatbots, and creating images, and you can easily adapt the code to your needs:
-::github{repo="aws-samples/amazon-bedrock-workshop"}
+> ::github{repo="aws-samples/amazon-bedrock-workshop"}

+---

 ## 📖 On a personal note
 I am currently a back-end engineer, but on my first full-time job, I worked with data analysis and business-related tasks.
 I really wanted to write code though, so when AI's "first wave", with data science as the propulsor, I started studying it too to see what was possible for my department.